sagemath/sagewiki_to_gh-2022-10-10/days4/projects/account/userData.md

  * Add/revoke admin privileges from other users
  * Add a user to a restriction group

-== Individual Worksheet Management
+== Individual Worksheet Management ==
- * Make the wokr
+ * Add/remove viewers
+ * Add/remove collaborators (can these collaborators invite others?)
+ * Publish (for now, this means "make the worksheet globally visible in real time")